See all articles

 For example, if directly employed by the NHS, the starting salary will usually be between Band 3 and Band 4 of the Agenda for Change pay rates, but with increasing levels of seniority, dental nurses can progress to Band 5 or higher.
 This differs from general practice, where pay for dental nurses is based on hourly rates ranging from £8 to £11.

-According to the government’s National Career Service website, the average starting salary for dental nursing jobs is £20,329.
-This rises to £31,533 with more experience.
-At the time of writing, Glassdoor reports the national average annual salary to be £21,089 for a dental nurse working in the UK.
+According to the government’s National Career Service website, the average starting salary for dental nursing jobs is £23,000.
+This rises to £31,000 with more experience.
+As of May 2025, Glassdoor reports the national average annual salary to be £22,000 for a dental nurse working in the UK.
 But with extra responsibilities usually comes additional earnings.

 So after successful completion of further training, registered dental nurses who take on extended duties (such as in specialist areas of orthodontics, radiography, sedation, oral health promotion etc.) could earn higher salaries of £28,000 to £30,000, a potential 40-50% pay increase.